kjgcoop/php-trello-by-labels/README.md

  * A TrelloCard object has a name, board name and list of labels.

 Any given card may appear any number of times.
  * If a card has no labels, it won't appear in the data structure.
+While Trello boards have a list of its labels, this generates its list by looping through existing cards.
  * If a card has more than one label applied, the card will appear in memory once per label.

-A label without any cards won't appear - while Trello boards have a list of its labels, this generates its list by looping through existing cards.

 ## Prerequisites